Guidelight

 to another, without having to worry about the route being unsafe or inaccessible.

-The route setup screen feels familiar to other map apps, but with the added feature of being able to choose a room number (or store aisle, a store in a mall, an airport gate, etc.) and seeing building floorplans.
-Guidelight will try to estimate which floor you're on, but there's also a button to switch between them.
+The route setup screen is similar to other navigation apps, with the ability to choose a specific room number (or store aisle, a store in a mall, an airport gate, etc.) to navigate to and from.
+Guidelight shows building floorplans when relevant, and will try to estimate which floor the user is on, with the ability to switch floors if needed.

-Elevators cause a problem for automatic navigation, requiring the app to know for sure that the user made it to the correct floor.
-Guidelight gets around this by prompting the user to confirm that they arrived at the right floor, and if not, reroutes them, likely back to the elevator.
+Elevators require the app to know for sure that the user made it to the correct floor, causing problems with automatc navigation if they did not.
+Guidelight explicitly prompts the user to confirm that they arrived to the right floor, rerouting if they did not,

 When entering a building, it can take a moment for the app to get the user’s precise location.
 One solution is calibrating with the camera when GPS or beacons lose accuracy.
 When Guidelight loses location accuracy, it prompts the user to calibrate their location by rotating their phone to let the camera pick up visual features like signage and match them to the building layout.
 Once enough data is collected, the screen confirms the location and the user returns to navigation.